Burg Giebichenstein University of Art and Design: History and present

 In the post-second world war period, Burg Giebichenstein was revived as a university of art and design.
 Under Director Walter Funkat, the foundation for the University for Industrial Design Halle was laid in 1958.
 Until 1989, it was one of the most influential educational institutions for designers and artists in the GDR.
 With its educational programme in applied arts, the university was responsible for the particularly artistic quality of the country's applied arts.
 Between 1965 and 1975, the fine arts were neglected as a discipline in favour of design.
 BURG did not recover the structure it had in the 1920s until 1975, when several new disciplines were added (glass, media arts, communication design).
 In 1976, President Paul Jung set up the Theory and Methodology department (under Horst Oehlke and Rolf Frick).
 In that group, up to 25 academics from a variety of disciplines worked on design methodology and design theory.
 They also paved the way for using computer technology for design.

 The university was re-christened Burg Giebichenstein University of Art and Design Halle in 1989.
 The university has met the challenges of social change, internationalisation, and the increasing complexity of art and design.
-BURG's unique selling proposition has always been the excellent education in artistic-academic fundamentals it provides.
+BURG's unique selling proposition has traditionally been its strong education in artistic and fundamentals.

 The Design campus has been the site of extensive renovation and expansion since 2003 and is the site of the new library that opened its doors in 2015.

 Bachelor's courses in the Design faculty were implemented in 2005 and master's courses in 2008.
 Diplom courses continue to be offered in the Art faculty.

 In 2010, the university's name was changed to “art university” in German to underscore the connection between “art school” and “university”.
 In 2013, the university of art and design was granted the right to confer doctorates.
 BURG celebrated its 100th anniversary in 2015 with an extensive programme featuring numerous exhibitions, events, and publications.